 - In a shallow bowl, stir together the cinnamon and sugars and place the melted butter in another bowl.

-- Spread about 1 tbsp of melted butter in bottom of your cast iron skillet, then sprinkle over about 2 tbsp of the sugar mix.
+- Spread about 1 tablespoon of melted butter in bottom of your cast iron skillet, then sprinkle over about 2 tablespoon of the sugar mix.

 - Dip each ball in the remaining butter, then roll in the sugar/cinnamon mixture and place in the skillet.
 Pour any remaining butter and sugar over the top, cover lightly with plastic wrap, and allow to rise again for about 30 - 40 minutes.